 The term ransomware was created from a combination of words ransom and software.
 It is used to describe a type of malicious software that makes the use of devices such as computers, laptops, tablets and smartphones nearly impossible – by blocking the screen, encrypting files or even preventing the operating system from starting.

-After a machine has been compromised by ransomware, cybercriminals display a message on the screen and demand the user pay a ransom–usually in the form of a hard to trace cryptocurrency like Bitcoin–for unlocking access to the device.
+After a machine has been compromised by ransomware, hackers display a message on the screen and demand the user pay a ransom–usually in the form of a hard to trace cryptocurrency like Bitcoin–for unlocking access to the device.
 Most instances of ransomware are perpetrated by cybercriminals seeking financial gain.

 How does it work?